-Some relationships do exist between voltages and currents under various branches of an electrical circuit.
-These relationships are identified by the laws of which are known as Kirchhoff’s laws, derived by Guatov Robert Kirchhoff.
+In 1845, a German physicist, Gustav Kirchhoff developed a pair of laws that deal with the conservation of current and energy within electrical circuits.
+These two laws are commonly known as Kirchhoff’s Voltage and Current Law.
 These laws help in calculating the electrical resistance of a complex network or impedance in case of AC and the current flow in different streams of the network.
 In the next section, let us look at what these laws state.

 - Kirchhoff’s Current Law goes by several names as Kirchhoff’s First Law and Kirchhoff’s Junction Rule.
-According to the Junction rule in a circuit, the total of the currents in a junction is equal to the sum of currents outside the junction.
+According to the Junction rule, in a circuit, the total of the currents in a junction is equal to the sum of currents outside the junction.

 - Kirchhoff’s Voltage Law goes by several names as Kirchhoff’s Second Law and Kirchhoff’s Loop Rule.
 According to the loop rule, the sum of the voltages around the closed loop is equal to null.

 Kirchhoff’s First Law or Kirchhoff’s Current Law

 Put differently, the algebraic sum of every current entering and leaving the node has to be null.
 This property of Kirchhoff law is commonly called as Conservation of charge wherein, I(exit) + I(enter) = 0.

 Read More: Kirchhoff’s First Law

-In the above figure, the currents I1, I2 and I3 entering the node are positive and two currents I4 and I5 are negative in values.
+In the above figure, the currents I1, I2 and I3 entering the node is considered positive, likewise, the currents I4 and I5 exiting the nodes is considered negative in values.
 This can be expressed in the form of an equation:

 I1 + I2 + I3 – I4 – I5 = 0

 The term Node refers to a junction or a connection of two or more current-carrying routes like cables and other components.
 Kirchhoff’s current law can also be applied to analyze parallel circuits.

 Kirchhoff’s Second Law or Kirchhoff’s Voltage Law